 Serving Suggestion

-I serve Grilled Vegetables with Creamy Sun Dried Tomato Dip with Grilled Key Lime Shrimp (recipe below).
+My favorite way to serve them is with Grilled Key Lime Shrimp.
 A delicious warm weather meal.
 I also like to chop up the vegetables and mix them and the dip with pasta for Grilled Vegetable Sun-Dried Tomato Pesto Pasta.

 More Grilling Recipes: